rudderlabs/rudder-integration-firebase-swift/README.md

 ## Contact us

-For queries on configuring or using this integration, [contact us](mailto:%20docs@rudderstack.com) or start a conversation in our [Slack](https://rudderstack.com/join-rudderstack-slack-community) community.
+For queries on configuring or using this integration, start a conversation in our [Slack](https://rudderstack.com/join-rudderstack-slack-community) community.